Incremental Refinements and Multiple Descriptions with Feedback: Multiple Rounds of Incremental Refinements

 It was shown by Akyol et al.~\cite{akyol:2010}, that for an arbitrarily distributed source $X$, contaminated by Gaussian noise $N$, the MMSE estimator of $X$ given $Y=\sqrt{\gamma}X+N$, converges in probability to a linear estimator, in the limit where $\gamma\to 0$.
-Contrary to this result, we show that the conditional MMSE estimator $\mathbb{E}[X|Y,Z]$ with side information $Z$, where $Z$ is independent of $N$ but is arbitrarily correlated with $X$ is generally not linear.
+We show below that in general the conditional MMSE estimator $\mathbb{E}[X|Y,Z]$ with side information $Z$, where $Z$ is independent of $N$ but is arbitrarily correlated with $X$ becomes asymptotically linear in $X$ but not in $Z$ (unless $Z$ is Gaussian).

-\begin{lemma}[Linearity of the conditional MMSE estimator] Let $Y=\sqrt{\gamma}X + N,$ where $N \indp X$, $X$ is arbitrarily distributed with variance $\sigma_X^2$ and $N$ is Gaussian distributed according to $\mathcal{N}(0,1)$.
+\begin{lemma}[Asymptotic linearity of the conditional MMSE estimator] Let $Y=\sqrt{\gamma}X + N,$ where $N \indp X$, $X$ is arbitrarily distributed with variance $\sigma_X^2$ and $N$ is Gaussian distributed according to $\mathcal{N}(0,1)$.
 Moreover, let $Z$ be arbitrarily distributed, independent of $N$ but arbitrarily correlated with $X$.
-Then the conditional MMSE estimator $\mathbb{E}[X|Y,Z]$ is linear if and only if
+Then the conditional MMSE estimator $\mathbb{E}[X|Y,Z]$ is asymptotically linear as $\gamma\to 0$ if and only if